So you're interested in contributing to Wasabi - welcome!

 A contributor is any individual who works to improve and add value to Wasabi and its users.

-Wasabi is free and open-source software, but contributing is not just about writing code.
-This means anything from fixing typos in documentation, to answering questions of fellow Wasabikas, to implementing new Wasabi features and everything in-between.
+Wasabi Wallet is free and open-source software, but contributing is not just about writing code.
+This means anything from fixing typos in documentation, answering questions of fellow Wasabikas, creating videos, podcasts and memes, implementing new Wasabi features and everything in-between.
 All such contributions are very welcomed and greatly appreciated.

 - Join our Slack and especially check out our GitHub repository.

 - Introduce yourself, say a bit about your skills and interests.
 This will help others point you in the right direction.